 Her fascination for science led Amy to study her PhD at UC after growing up in North Canterbury.
 She says what drew her in was ‘how mind-boggling and wonderful it is that seemingly lifeless chemical and molecular exchanges can come together to form living organisms.’

-Since Amy arrived at UC, she has found the support of her fellow postgraduate students and her supervisor invaluable.
-‘They also make the whole experience a lot of fun!’
+She found the support of her fellow postgraduate students and her supervisor invaluable.

 She recommends students who are interested in Biological Sciences learn more about all the varied areas they can focus on while still an undergraduate student.
 Her advice is to ‘volunteer or do summer internships during your holidays so that when you finish your degree you will know which area you want to specialise in.’